-Here’s a handy list of cooking and baking tips from the 1950s and 1960s that I’ve collected from a variety of vintage clippings.
+Here’s a handy list of notes from the 1950s and 1960s that I’ve collected from a variety of vintage clippings.

-I’ve also included more tips and information found on Tipnut where there was more expanded info or helpful goodies on the topic.
+I’ve also included more info found on Tipnut where there was more expanded info or helpful goodies on the topic.
+Enjoy!